Eniola-C/my_linux_doc.p1/readme.md

 | ----- | ------ | ------ |
 | rwx   | r-x    | r-x    |

-users: Can read, write and execute
+{: .red} users: Can read, write and execute

 groups and others: Can read and execute